MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u>, Elspaß, S., Pickl, S., & Niehaus, K. (under review).
 Geospatial and social influences on pragmatic variation. *Journal of Language Variation and Sociolinguistics* (special issue, edited by Philip C. Vergeiner).

-* Ender, A., & <u>Wirtz, M. A.</u> (under review).
-In(ter)dependent dialect and standard L2 systems?
-On the development of receptive varietal proficiency.
-In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

 * <u>Wirtz, M. A.</u>, Pickl, S., & Pfenninger, S. E. (under review).
 Individual differences in event experiences and psychosocial factors as drivers for language change following occupational major life events. *Open Linguistics.*

 * <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (under review).
 Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.